6 Social Media Goals That Drive the Results You Desire

 1. Build brand awareness

-One of the most common social media goals is to build brand awareness.
+One of the most common social media goals for businesses is to build brand awareness.

 Social media is a great place to build brand awareness because many people spend their time scrolling through their feeds and looking at posts.
 It means that if someone follows your business on social media, they can get exposed to your brand as they scroll through their feed.